-Bed-wetting is common and not usually related to a medical condition.
+Bed-wetting is common and not usually related to a health problem.
+Causes may be:

 - Kidney disease

 You will be asked about your child's symptoms and health and family history.
 You will also be asked how often and how long your child has been wetting the bed.
 A physical exam will be done.
 Bed-wetting is often diagnosed in children over 5 years of age who wet the bed more than twice a week for three months or more.